HACKSSENTIAL RULES ~ CHAPTER II

 Benefits: +1 per level to one Illicit ES, starting with Workmanship (Vile Arts).
 Access to a local criminal network and illicit items (e.g., poisons).
 Familiarity with the language, codes, customs of the underworld.

-ES: Body Control; Brawl; Combat Art (bows, crossbows, daggers, heavy blades, light blades, thrown weapons, unconventional weapons, vile weapons); Deceive; Detect; Dodge; Legerdemain; Perception; Stamina; Stealth; Tamper; Workmanship (apothecary, Vile Arts); Wrestle.
+ES: Body Control; Brawl; Combat Art (bows, crossbows, daggers, heavy blades, light blades, thrown weapons, unconventional weapons, vile weapons); Deceive; Detect; Dodge; Legerdemain; Perception; Stealth; Tamper; Workmanship (Apothecary, Vile Arts); Wrestle.

 Cleric (Way of Commoners)